yowainwright/yowainwright.github.io/_posts/2016-09-19-reframing-content.md

 featured_image: /assets/js.svg
 ---

 The most meaningful part of the webpage, the content, can be a largely unknown thing.
-Authors create content & in one place & expect it to render well in another.
+Authors create content in one place & expect it to render well in another.
 Embedded content adds another level of complexity to this process.

 ## Reframing Content

 Embedded content, like videos, images, podcasts & tweets often do not translate well to a fluid webpage - so we need to reframe them.
 This is what **[Reframe.js](https://dollarshaveclub.github.io/reframe.js/)** does.
-It wraps embedded content in a perfect ratio (an [intrinsic ratio](http://alistapart.com/article/creating-intrinsic-ratios-for-video)) of the original embed but with styling for fluid sizing.
+It wraps embedded content in a perfect ratio (an [intrinsic ratio](http://alistapart.com/article/creating-intrinsic-ratios-for-video)) of the original embed but with fluid sizing so that the embedded content looks great at any size.

 <p data-height="380" data-theme-id="0" data-slug-hash="qaaGYV" data-default-tab="result" data-user="yowainwright" data-embed-version="2" class="codepen">See the Pen <a href="http://codepen.io/yowainwright/pen/qaaGYV/">Intrinsic Ratio Animation</a> by Jeff Wainwright (<a href="http://codepen.io/yowainwright">@yowainwright</a>) on <a href="http://codepen.io">CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>